TianheL/CCoT/README.md

 ![Frisbee.jpg](Frisbee.jpg)

 To run our demo, you should install `openai` first.
-Then, your should add your `OPENAI KEY` in the code.
+Then, you should add your `OPENAI KEY` in the code.
 ```
 pip install openai==1.14.2
 python CCoT.py